Exercise and the Risk of Coronary Artery Disease

 - Try to do moderate exercise at least 2½ hours a week.
 One way to do this is to be active 30 minutes a day, at least 5 days a week.
 Or try to do vigorous activity at least 1¼ hours a week.1 One way to do this is to be active 25 minutes a day, at least 3 days a week.
 It's fine to be active in blocks of 10 minutes or more throughout your day and week.
 You can choose to do one or both types of activity.
 But if you have never exercised, even 5 minutes of walking each day is a good start.
 Add more as you are able.

 - Talk to your doctor before you start an exercise program if you have been diagnosed with coronary artery disease; have been sedentary for a long period of time; or have other heart, lung, or metabolic diseases, such as diabetes.

-- Report any symptoms, such as chest pain or shortness of breath, to your doctor immediately.
+- Report any angina symptoms, such as chest pain or pressure, or shortness of breath, to your doctor immediately.